 PS214 Creative Arts Therapy

-Anintroduction to the basic theoretical concepts of the creative arts therapies and to the therapeutic process.
+An introduction to the basic theoretical concepts of the creative arts therapies and to the therapeutic process.
 Focus will be on dance/movement, art, music, drama, and story-telling therapy approaches.
-Prerequisite: PS101, sophomore class status, and one other Psychology course.
+Prerequisite: sophomore class status.

 PS215 Health Psychology